code-423n4/code423n4.com/_content/sponsor.md

 Many contests create a separate pool for finding gas optimizations.
 Previous sponsors have used a fifth or tenth of the total pot for this reward.
 Some projects do not wish to create a separate incentive for gas optimizations.
 Code 423n4 lets each project decide whether to create this pool.

 **Org fee**
-There is a required 20% fee on top of the determined contest pool, which goes to the C4 org to cover the costs of judging, reporting, and organizing contests.
+There is a 20% fee on top of the determined contest pool, which goes to the C4 org to cover the costs of judging, reporting, and organizing contests.

+**Sponsor tokens**
+Sponsors are free to 'sweeten the pot' with their own token _on top of_ the core contest pool (stablecoin / Eth).
+The org takes a 40% fee on sponsor tokens.

 **Contest scheduling**
 Contests start Wednesday 00:00:00 UTC and end Tuesday 23:59 UTC.
 We schedule contests after reviewing the codebase, providing a suggested minimum, and receiving contest funding.
-Due to high demand, we cannot make any scheduling guarantees until these steps have been completed.
-Code 423n4 is currently unable to run multiple contests simultaneously, but we intend to begin concurrent contests as soon as possible.
+Due to high demand, we cannot make any scheduling guarantees until these steps have been completed, and once a contest has been scheduled, we are unable to move it on our calendar.

 ## 🤝 Step by step pre-contest process